htw-imi-showtime/showtime-website/content/ws22/master/m2-mmo-bubble-bobble/_index.md

 The objective of the game is to collect **diamonds** scattered on a **randomly generated map**.
 The map features various **obstacles and terrains**, adding an extra layer of challenge to the gameplay.

-Players and Bots are divided equally into **two teams**.
+Players are split evenly into **two teams**.
+If necessary, the remaining characters will be filled in with **bots**, up to a certain total number.
 Each bot is capable to play the game autonomously and has a unique set of objectives and strategies that are randomly assigned at the start of the game.
 With a combination of teamwork, strategy, and quick thinking, players must outsmart and outmaneuver their opponents to collect the most diamonds and win the game.

 **Bubble Bobble remastered and xtreme** features a robust network code, which was integrated into the game with the help of the [**Mirror**](https://mirror-networking.com/) library.
 This allows for seamless multiplayer functionality, ensuring that players can enjoy the game together with minimal lag.

-The game is also characterized by **customized and performant assets**, ensuring that the game runs smoothly and efficiently even with a large number of players.
+The game is characterized by several hand-crafted assets and performant frame-based animations, ensuring that the game runs smoothly and efficiently, even with a large number of players.
-Additionally, we have extended the game with **intuitive UI elements** to enhance the player experience.
-Overall, our efforts have resulted in a polished and enjoyable game that players can enjoy for hours on end.
+In addition, we have added intuitive UI elements to the game to enhance the player experience.
+Overall, our efforts have resulted in a polished and entertaining game that players can enjoy for hours.
 {{</section>}}

 {{<section title="Process">}}